amarriner/KlepekVsRemo/README.md

  * Move class to a different file
  * Clean up "determine winner" logic
  * Fix Twitch function so that timezone difference won't be a problem
+ * Clean up all hard-coded references to pwd
  * Comment more thoroughly
  * Probably more?